 I used to be a substitute teacher when I first began my career in education.

 Unfortunately, most substitutes are not teachers.
-They are not in it for the kids.
-It’s a job.
+Also, there are a few who are not in it for the kids.
+For them. it’s a job.
 It’s a paycheck, so finding good subs, as most teachers will tell you, is not easy.

 The best substitutes are always taken first, because of their rarity.

 So what do we do when we have to be out of the classroom?